 (First published in Urban Times on 19th Mar 2011)

 The New York Times have created an online version of Rock-Paper-Scissors.
-The game is played against a computer, which, depending on what level one plays against, will analyze past choices its human adversaries make in order to learn more about their thought patterns, in an effort to beat them.
+Players compete against a computer, which, depending on the level, analyzes its rivals’ past choices to learn more about their thought patterns i.e. to beat them.

-There are two levels: Novice – where the computer plays against you from scratch; and Veteran – where the computer has already amassed experience playing against other humans.
-Both levels offer insight on the computer’s thought pattern and analysis of its adversaries’ moves.
-In other words, players have the option to see what the computer did to try and outwit them.
+There are two levels: Novice, where the computer plays against you from scratch; and Veteran, where the computer has already amassed experience from games with other humans.
+Both levels offer insight on the computer’s thought pattern and what it did with the data.
+In other words, players have the option to see what the computer does in its efforts to outwit them.

 Play the game here.